Quick answer

 Quick read

-Most stage-makeup reactions trace to one of three things, and you can usually fix it without dropping the look.
+Most stage-makeup reactions trace to one of three causes, and once you find which one, you can usually fix it without dropping the look.
 The single most common cause is the lash glue, because the standard adhesive (Duo original) is latex-based and latex is a frequent irritant, so if the reaction is around the eyes or lash line, switch to a latex-free clear brush-on adhesive first.
 The DUO Brush-On Striplash Adhesive in Clear is formaldehyde- and latex-free, sold at any drugstore, Ulta, or Sally, and runs about $7.
 (The Ardell LashGrip Clear that often gets suggested is actually latex-based, so it is not the right switch for a latex reaction.)
 The second cause is fragrance or oil in the face products, so move to fragrance-free and oil-free where you can, and lay down a skin-barrier layer before the makeup goes on.
-Mehron Barrier Spray (1 oz around $8.95, 2 oz around $13.95) is the useful dual-purpose pick here, since it shields reactive skin and then helps set the makeup, so it earns its spot in the bag twice.
+Mehron Barrier Spray (1 oz around $8.95, 2 oz around $13.95) is the useful dual-purpose pick here, since it shields reactive skin and then helps set the makeup, so one small bottle does two jobs in the bag.
 The third cause is the removal step, because scrubbing stage makeup off with a rough baby wipe is its own kind of irritation, so use a gentle oil-free, fragrance-free remover and a soft cloth rather than dragging at the skin.
 Two hard rules no matter the cause: patch test every adhesive and every new product on the inner arm, and do a single-lash or small-area test on the face, a full week out, never on performance morning when there is no time to recover.
 And if her eyes specifically are the problem and the studio does not actually require lashes, the simplest fix is to skip them.
 Our stage makeup review covers the latex-free adhesives, barrier products, and gentle removers, and where to buy each without overpaying.

 Gear for this situation